 Other Reasons for Medication Non-Compliance:

 - An attempt to assert control over their situation

 - An attempt to be seen as normal by other people

 - Not seeing the doctor for a prescription

 - And on and on and on

-I Want Off My Drug
+But I Want Off My Drug!

-OK, so I completely get why people want off their drugs.
+Okay, so I completely get why people want off their drugs.
 I’ve had horrible things happen to me, others have had horrible things happen to them, getting off a drug is a perfectly reasonable response in many cases.
 So:

 - Talk to your doctor

 - Make your needs known openly and honestly